 With that being said, some people get to school and completely click with their college roommates.
 Lauren and I got to school and were friends for the first month or so and then slowly went our separate ways.
 We were friends but did not click as well as roommates.
 Living together was an adujstment and the added stress of school made it harder.
 Eventually we ended up being great friends but it took a lot of time and communication.

 Communicate With Your Roommate

 Lauren and I learned this the hard way.
 We went an entire semester without communicating to each other how we felt.
 We lived in silence in our room but acted like everything was okay.
-After Christmas beak we got back to school and had a heart to heart where we settled our differences.
+After Christmas break we got back to school and had a heart to heart where we settled our differences.

-Boundaries are so important for you and your roommates.
+Boundaries are so important for you and your college roommates.
 If you have decided not share share food or clothes then learn to respect that.
 Boundaries go much further than each having your own side of the room and your own things.

 Boundaries include respecting each other.
 If your roommate is trying to take a nap, respect that and either avoid the room or stay quiet.
 If you have a big test the next day and need to stay up until 3 a.m., consider going to the library.
 Think back to the questions you asked your roommate before choosing each other.
 What were their responses?
 Respect them.

 None of this is meant to scare you.
 College is a great time and having a roommate is awesome!
 Try not to worry about everything too much and just enjoy the ride.
 Freshman year is a time for a lot of firsts, including roommates.
 Take the tips in this post and remember to embrace the adventure!

 Looking back, there are only a few things I would have done differently regarding my roommate situation and I hope these tips help you avoid having any regrets.

 Do you have any crazy roommate stories?
 Let me know in the comments!